-Then, go to Dead Simple LESS Watch Compiler.
-It’s a tiny Node script developed by Jony Cheung that monitors the changes in our LESS stylesheet, then compiles them into CSS.
-Download the ZIP, extract it and place the less-watch-compiler.js in your working directory.
+Next, navigate to the Dead Simple LESS Watch Compiler.
+This is a compact Node script, developed by Jony Cheung, that tracks modifications in our LESS stylesheet and subsequently compiles them into CSS.
+Download the ZIP file, extract its contents, and position the less-watch-compiler.js in your working directory.

-In this example, I’ve ceated two folders; /less is where I put my LESS stylesheets, and /css where I want the CSS output to be saved.
+In this illustration, I’ve established two directories; /less, which is where I store my LESS stylesheets, and /css, the location where I prefer the CSS output to be saved.

 In Terminal, navigate to your working directory path and run the following command: